Last fact-checked: 30 August 2020

-There are a number of different reasons why getting a facelift in Mexico City makes sense, especially for those living in nearby countries, such as the United States and Canada.
-This region attracts many medical tourists around the year.
-This is not only because there are highly qualified and trained professionals in the region, but also because of the ease with which people can travel to and from Mexico City.
+A facelift in Mexico City makes sense especially for those living in nearby countries, such as the United States or Canada.
+The nation's federal capital and largest city attracts many thousands of medical and health tourists around the year, not only because of the excellent healthcare facilities and highly qualified and trained professionals in the region but also because of the ease with which people can travel to and from Mexico City.

 The surgeon begins the procedure by making an incision along the hairline of the individual, around the temples.
 This incision is extended down to the lower scalp of the patient, behind the ear.
 After this incision has been made, the surgeon will then sculpt the face of the patient, and redistribute any material around the neck, face and jowls.
 Before re-draping the skin, any excess skin is removed, and the skin is tightened to the underlying tissue.

 If the surgery is mainly focused around lifting the neck area, the doctor will make an incision in front of the patient’s ear lobe, and this incision is extended around the patient’s ear and goes into the lower scalp.
 An incision may also be made under the patient’s chin.
 Like the procedure described above, the purpose of these incisions is to remove loose skin from around the neck, tighten the muscles and get rid of any fat that has accumulated here over time.

 Read more about what a standard facelift procedure entails here.